Write data to file

 The From File block can use data written by a To File block in any format (Timeseries or Array) without any modifications to the data or other special provisions.

 The From Workspace block can read data that is in the Array format and is the transposition of the data written by the To File block.
-To provide the required format, use MATLAB commands to load and transpose the data from a MAT-file.
+To provide the required format, use MATLAB commands to load and transpose the data from the MAT-file.

 If you pause using the Simulation Stepper, the To File block captures the simulation data up to the point of the pause.
 When you step back, the To File data file no longer contains any simulation data past the new reduced time of the last output.